jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 categories: IoT
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: An Industry 4.0 project for gathering data secureyly from an aluminum molding machine to create a ML model to discard faster the defective pieces and then improve the process.
+excerpt: An Industry 4.0 project for gathering data securely from an aluminum molding machine to create a ML model to discard faster the defective pieces and then improve the process.
 The data is sent compressed to Azure through an IoT connection and prepared with Azure Functions, then sent to a ML model from Stream Analytics and presented in a PowerBI.
 language: English
 verticals: Manufacturing
 ---